 For surgeries or procedures, it's hard to know the exact costs in advance.
-This is because no one knows exactly what services you'll need.
+This is because you won’t know what services you need until you meet with your provider.
 If you need surgery or a procedure, you may be able to estimate how much you'll have to pay.
 You can:

 - Ask the doctor, hospital, or facility how much you'll have to pay for the surgery and any care afterward.

 - If you're an outpatient, you may have a choice between an ambulatory surgical center and a hospital outpatient department.

 - Find out if you're an inpatient or outpatient because what you pay may be different.

 - Check with any other insurance you may have to see what it will pay.
 If you belong to a Medicare health plan, contact your plan for more information.
 Other insurance might include:

 - Coverage from your or your spouse's employer

 - Log into (or create) your secure Medicare account, or look at your last "Medicare Summary Notice" (MSN)" to see if you've met your deductibles.